bitcraze/crazyflie-clients-python/docs/userguides/userguide_client.md

     the positions are read back.
 If some of the fields are still red, try pressing the button again.

+You can save anchor positions to file to store the setup for later use.
+When you load positions from file the data in the input boxes will be rplaced by the contents of the file.

 ### Anchor identification mode

 displays the configured anchor positions.
 When the crazyflie is close to an anchor this is indicated in the graphs by highlighting it.
-This mode is useful to identify anchors and verify that the system is correctly configured.
+This mode is useful to identify anchors and verify that the system is correctly configured. **NOTE:** Only orks in TWR mode.

 ![cfclient anchors](/docs/images/cfclient_anchor_identification.png){:align-center
 width="700"}

-1. Plot for X/Y (top view) showing anchors and Crazyflie
-2. Plot for X/Z showing anchors and Crazyflie
-3. Plot for Y/Z showing anchors and Crazyflie
-4. Sets the graph mode
+1. Sets the graph mode
     -   *Position estimate* - Normal viewing mode
-    -   *Anchor identification* - Enhanced mode where anchor id and marker becomes larger when Crazyflie is closer
+    -   *Anchor identification* - Enhanced mode where anchor id and marker becomes larger when Crazyflie is close to an anchor
+2. Plot showing anchors and Crazyflie.
+In this example anchor 1 is close to the Crazyflie.
-5. Current system mode indication.
+3. Current system mode indication.
 The system must be in TWR mode for the anchor identification mode to be available.

 ---